 In a normal driving situation when you have plenty of time to gradually step on the brakes, the brakes absorb energy.
 Collisions are a different story, but the amount of energy still has an impact on the amount of force sustained in a crash.
 The energy has to go somewhere.

 The situation becomes deadly when the other vehicle has a much larger mass than your vehicle.
-Let’s say a semi-truck is driving in the wrong direction and hits you head-on.
-In this scenario, your car is like the trash can above: you have far less mass, far less energy, and far less chance of survival.
+Let’s say a semi-truck is driving in the wrong direction and hits you head-on, you have far less mass, far less energy, and far less chance of survival. .
 That’s not to say that collisions between passenger vehicles aren’t deadly; unfortunately, plenty of people are injured and killed in crashes between smaller cars every day.